boolean-world/systembackup/README.md

 # systembackup

 A tool to back up systems, based on rclone.
-Backups are compressed as `.tar.xz` archives and encrypted with `gpg` before being uploaded to the remote.
+Backups are compressed as `.tar.gz` archives and encrypted with `gpg` before being uploaded to the remote.

 # Usage